 At least one of the observations will be in a formal setting, for example a lecture theatre, workshop or classroom (minimum 60 minutes).
 The second observation could be carried out in a different teaching environment, for example the natural work environment.
 The duration of the two teaching observations, combined, will be 120 minutes (variance +10% where the assessor has the discretion to increase the time of the teaching observations by up to 10% to allow the apprentice to complete this method of the EPA).
-A further 20 minutes question and answers (with a variance of +10% where the assessor has the discretion to increase the time of the teaching of the EPA) should be set-aside, during and/or following both TOs.
+A further 20 minutes question and answers (with a variance of +10% where the assessor has the discretion to increase the time of the questioning by up to 10% to allow the apprentice to complete this method of the EPA) should be set-aside, during and/or following both TOs.
 The question and answer session is to: